Students

 Dates

-Fall session begins Monday, September 9, 2024 and ends on Friday, January 24, 2025.
+Fall session begins Monday, September 15, 2025 and ends approximately on Friday, January 23, 2026.
 Registration forms can be printed using this link or picked up in the FLHS Attendance Office (South Entrance).
 A maximum of two (2) absences are allowed and need to be made up prior to the end of the class.
 If the student has more than two (2) absences or has not made them up prior to the end of the semester, the student will forfeit their Certificate of Completion as well as the enrollment fee which is non-refundable.

 Registration

-Completed registration forms are due by 2:00 PM on Thursday, August 22, 2024 to Mrs. Matson in the FLHS Attendance Office.
-Applications can be dropped off August 16th- 22nd from 8:30 am to 2 pm.
-A copy of the student’s NYS permit or NYS license and a check or money order for $775.00, made payable to the Bedford Central School District, must be turned in at the time of registration.
+Completed registration forms are due by 2:00 PM on Tuesday, September 2, 2025 to Mrs. Matson in the FLHS Attendance Office.
+Applications can be dropped off August 25th- 29th from 8:30 am to 2 pm (enter at the South Entrance) or given on the 1st day of school.
+A copy of the student’s NYS permit or NYS license and a check or money order for $780.00, made payable to the Bedford Central School District, must be turned in at the time of registration.
 Please call Mrs. Matson upon arrival at FLHS at 914-241-6029.

-Lottery numbers will be given to each student as they turn in their completed registration forms in the FLHS Attendance Office.
-In the event that the number of applications exceeds the number of classroom spots a lottery will be held.
+Registration will be on a first come first serve basis.
 Seniors and juniors will be given priority.
-Parents, guardians, and students will be notified of acceptance into the Fall Semester of the Driver’s Education Program by 5:00PM on Friday, August 23rd.
+Parents, guardians, and students will be notified of acceptance into the Fall Semester of the Driver's Education Program by 2:00p.m. on Wednesday, September 3rd.

 Please keep these two contact #’s/email for future reference: